 Chance the Rapper has me considering this too, but I really can't afford multiple direct debits.
 I have Spotify since I pretty much only listen while travelling/on work computers, but increasingly missing out on new stuff is depressing.
 I guess I will succumb to another service at some point, but nothing about it seems beneficial for either artist or audience.
 I just don't want to lose anything!
 My memory cannot be relied upon to later recall forgotten and not saved artists.

-― It certainly is punk of the Church of England to think that way (tangenttangent), Thursday, 19 May 2016 11:27 (five years ago) link
+― It certainly is punk of the Church of England to think that way (tangenttangent), Thursday, 19 May 2016 11:27 (six years ago) link

 if you travel and/or spend a lot of time working on company laptops then having all your music as mp3s on a hard drive as home is really the opposite of convenient.